-&lt;sup>4 GRS, "Requested Supplemental Actuarial Valuations (Pension)" (GRS letter to Mark Atkeson, October 10, 2016), 3.
+&lt;sup>4 GRS, "Requested Supplemental Actuarial Valuations (Pension)" (GRS letter to Mark Atkeson, October 10, 2016), newly disabled SHPRS members with less than 20 years of service who incur an offduty disability.
+Members with on-duty disabilities are unaffected by the bill.